bcage29/az-vpn-with-dns/README.md

     > Note: The deployment of the gateway could take 15-45 mins

 1. While you wait for the deployment, download the Azure VPN Client app (https://aka.ms/azvpnclientdownload)[https://aka.ms/azvpnclientdownload]
-1. Once deployed, navigate to the `VNET Gateway > Settings > Point-to-site configuration` and download the VPN client configuration from the Azure portal
+1. Once deployed, navigate to the `Virtual Network Gateway > Settings > Point-to-site configuration` and download the VPN client from the Azure portal
-1. Unzip the VPN client configuration to a local folder (note the directory)
+1. Unzip the VPN client to a local folder (note the directory)
 1. On the desktop, open the Azure VPN Client app and click the `+` sign to add a new connection
 1. Click import and navigate to the folder with the configuration file
 1. Select the `azurevpnconfig.xml` file and click `Save`